cemu-project/cemu_graphic_packs/botw.md

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372204003649388554/unknown.png)
 ![](https://cdn.discordapp.com/attachments/207547103726010368/372205190901792778/unknown.png)

-There is no current fix towards this issue.
+There is no current fix towards these issues.

 ### Can I use [insert piracy program here] to download the upda-